Rylstone, New South Wales: Exploration

+Allan Cunningham, the botanist and explorer, on his first expedition to find a route from Bathurst to the Liverpool Plains noted in his diary in November 1822 being in the Tabrabucka area and on the second expedition 18 April 1823 passing through Dabee (now Rylstone).
 The Rylstone area is rich in natural mineral resources including coal, it is located on the western coalfield which extends from near Lithgow to Rylstone.
 Rylstone is an undeveloped coal resource and one of the last to be exploited.
 Charbon Coal Mine is a working mine approximately 10 km to the south of Rylstone.
 Large reserves of coal are known to exist, which is mostly thermal coal suitable for local coal-fired power stations.
 The NSW Minerals Department states that this resource will be allocated for developed in the short-term future.

 Cement was produced at the nearby Kandos Cement Works using limestone and clay raw materials from a mine situated 5 km to the east of Kandos.

 Recent explorations have revealed prospective deposits of rare-earth elements, a company is proposing further analysis of these mineral deposits.